rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 A candidate must satisfy all of the following requirements to be an active
 member:

-1. The candidate must be enrolled as a student at RIT or NTID.
+1. The candidate must be enrolled as a student at the Rochester Institute of Technology in Henrietta, New York, United States.
-2. The candidate must make at least one significant contribution to the betterment or continuation of the Society.
+3. The candidate must make at least one significant contribution to the betterment or continuation of the Society.
 The details of a "significant contribution" shall be determined by the current Primary Officers' Policy.